hoangsonww/PetSwipe-Match-App/README.md

 Also, checkout the backend API at **[PetSwipe API](https://petswipe-backend-api.vercel.app/)**.
 You can use tools like Postman or Swagger UI to explore the API endpoints.

 > **Note**: Currently, most of the data is seeded with dummy data.
-We hope the app will be used by more real users and pets in the future.
-If you are a shelter or a pet adoption organization, please reach out to us to get your data integrated into the app!
+We hope the app will be used by more real users and pet adoption shelters in the future.
+If you are a shelter or a pet adoption organization, please reach out to us to get **all** your data integrated into the app in seconds!
+Or you can also use the in-app manual add pet features to further enrich our pets database (only works for authenticated users).

 ---